MusM Composition (Electroacoustic Music and Interactive Media) / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- You want to pursue a career as a composer working with technology and audio-media, or a PhD in electroacoustic composition
+- Pursue your career as a composer working with technology and audio-media, or a PhD in electroacoustic composition.

 Courses in related subject areas